graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 Even if the `@provides(fields: "…")` argument is well-formed syntactically, the selected fields must actually exist on the return type of the field.
-Invalid field references— e.g., selecting non-existent fields, referencing fields on the wrong type, or incorrectly omitting required nested selections—lead to a `PROVIDES_INVALID_FIELDS` error.
+Invalid field references- e.g., selecting non-existent fields, referencing fields on the wrong type, or incorrectly omitting required nested selections-lead to a `PROVIDES_INVALID_FIELDS` error.

 **Examples**